LocalAtBrown/article-rec-db/README.md

 To update dependencies in your local environment, make changes to the `pyproject.toml` file then run `poetry update` from the root directory of the project.

+To update Terraform dependencies, make changes to `versions.tf` files as necessary.

 ### Run Tests

 To manually run rests, you need to have a Postgres instance running locally on port 5432.
 One way to do this is to run a Docker container, then run the tests while it is active.

-1. (If you don't already have the image locally) Run `docker pull postgres`
+1. (If you don't already have the image locally) Run `docker pull ankane/pgvector:v<version used in your remote db>`
 2. Run `docker run --rm --name postgres -e POSTGRES_PASSWORD=postgres -e POSTGRES_HOST_AUTH_METHOD=trust -p 127.0.0.1:5432:5432/tcp postgres`
-3. Run `DB_NAME=postgres pytest tests` from the root directory of the project.
-Explore the `pytest` docs (linked above) to see more options.
+3. Run `pytest tests` from the root directory of the project.
+Explore the `pytest` docs (linked above)

 Note that if you decide to run the Postgres container with different credentials (a different password, port, etc.) or via a different method, you will likely need to update the test file to point to the correct Postgres instance.